Jana is an amateur archaeologist who examined her first rock at the age of 2. She likes to group ancient discoveries

 To find out more about the deceased, investigators received some help from the chanfron and the jewellery.
 Both resembled similar items from cultures south of the Alps.
 It's unlikely that the women belonged to any of these cultures.
 Instead, when they were buried near the Danube River in 583 B.C., the Heuneberg people seemed to have already embraced influences from as far as Italy, Greece, Sicily and Cyprus.

 3. The Conquest Dance Mural

 When farmer Lucas Ramirez decided to renovate the walls of his home, he discovered a national treasure.
 In 2005, Ramirez, who lived in rural Guatemala, removed the kitchen's plaster and was stunned to find Mayan murals underneath.

 The 300-year-old images showed three Europeans playing drums and flutes.
 One of the Spaniards was also depicted in the throes of a dance while wearing the ceremonial garb of the Maya.

 Historians believe that the Mayan ancestors of Ramirez painted the priceless friezes.
 The one-room house dates back to colonial times and was handed down through his family's generations.
-He's also part of the Ixil Maya community in Chajul, a group that can trace their roots back to the people who fled from the Spanish settlers.
+He's also part of the Ixil Maya community in Chajul, a group that can trace its roots back to the people who fled from the Spanish settlers.

-Once the news got out, other families in town took new interest in their own walls and soon four more homes produced Mayan murals.
+Once the news got out, other families in town took a new interest in their own walls and soon four more homes produced Mayan murals.
 One showed fireballs falling from the sky, signaling the rage of the gods.
 The scene in the Ramirez kitchen is the so-named "conquest dance."
 Historians linked it to the 1650s when the Spaniards found the community and forced them to build a church, a building that still stands today.

 2. The Poolside Mosaic

 1. Caynton Caves

 According to a local legend, the Knights Templar hung around in Caynton Caves in Shropshire.